What is Bile Reflux

 How do bile salts work?

 Bile salts, essential for the digestion of fats and produced by the liver, are stored in the gallbladder before being released into the small intestine.
-When functioning correctly, these salts emulsify dietary fat into tiny droplets that enzymes can break down more easily.
+When functioning correctly, these salts emulsify dietary fat into tiny droplets that enzymes can break down more quickly.

 In cases where someone has had their gallbladder removed or suffers from other conditions affecting bile production or release, supplemental bile acids may be recommended.
-They mimic natural processes within our bodies to promote healthier digestion and absorption while preventing potential complications like peptic ulcers due to excessive stomach acid.

 The benefits of using bile salts for managing symptoms